 Many people don’t understand the connection between diet and dental health.
 If you have spent much time in a dental chair, receiving restorative treatment to address dental cavities or other preventable problems, then you may have already taken some steps to take better care of your oral health.
 For instance, you might have added flossing to your daily hygiene routine, and made it a priority to see your dentist at least twice a year for checkups and dental cleanings.
 But have you considered how greatly your diet can impact your oral health, as well?
 If not, understanding the role what you eat and drink plays in your teeth and gums’ health, can help you make smarter choices!

 Sacrificing great flavor and good nutrition for the sake of convenience

 Do you feel like you are frequently sacrificing great flavor and good nutrition for the sake of convenience?
 If you regularly find yourself eating food from a drive-thru window or grabbing lunch from a vending machine, you could be struggling with a variety of side effects, from feeling sluggish and cranky, to potentially damaging your dental health.
 Most processed and packaged foods contain large amounts of sugar, which can contribute to dental problems like cavities and even gum disease.
-Fortunately, there are lots of healthy alternatives that don’t have to cost a fortune or take a great deal of your time!
+Fortunately, there are lots of healthy diet alternatives that don’t have to cost a fortune that are good for your dental health!
 So if you want to protect your smile, feel better, and perhaps even lose a few pounds, why not take a look at your diet?

 Are You Giving Your Smile the Nutrients It Needs?